 - Service in an under-served language, the presence of which on the Internet has been limited;

-- Operation in an emerging market or nation in a manner that provides genuine local social benefit;
+- Operation in a developing economy in a manner that provides genuine local social benefit;

-- Sponsored by non-profit, civil society and non-governmental organizations in a manner consistent with the organizations' social service mission(s);
+- Advocated by non-profit, civil society and non-governmental organizations in a manner consistent with the organizations' social service mission(s); and

-- Operated by local entrepreneur, providing demonstrable social benefit in those geographic areas where market constraints make normal business operations more difficult;
+- Operation by a local entrepreneur(s), providing demonstrable social benefit in those geographic areas where market constraints make normal business operations more difficult.

 Who does NOT qualify for support?

 According to the JAS WG, the application must NOT have any of the following characteristics: